utcs356/sp25/_pages/0_cloulab_kathara.md

 ### Overview
 You will do your assignments for CS 356 using  [CloudLab](http://cloudlab.us/).
 CloudLab is a research facility that provides bare-metal access and control over a substantial set of computing, storage, and networking resources.
 If you haven’t worked in CloudLab before, you need to register a CloudLab account.
 This small assignment walks you through the CloudLab registration process and shows you how to start an experiment in CloudLab.
+In addition, you will t
 You should submit a per-group report that shows you have successfully followed the process.
 Most importantly, it introduces our policies on using CloudLab that will be enforced throughout the semester.